 To fill this gap, in this paper, we present a multi-year study of the grey literature concerning AI solutions for test automation.
 We manually analyzed several thousands of documents from which we retrieved many problems about different aspects of the automated testing process.
 Moreover, our taxonomy includes the solutions that are used to mitigate such problems and the list of the most popular tools available.
-Our taxonomies were validated by five interviews with industrial practitioners, who also provided further insights about the usage of AI in TA.
+The insights provided by our taxonomies were corroborated by five interviews with industrial practitioners, who also provided further insights about the usage of AI in TA.